Estimating Parameters of Pumas Models

 Fit the PumasEMModel to the dataset population using the initial values specified in param.
 The supported methods for the approx argument are currently SAEM and LaplaceI.
 See the online documentation for more details about these two methods.

 When fitting with SAEM the variance terms of the random effects (Ω) and the dispersion parameters for the error model (σ) are initialized to the identity matrix or 1 as appropriate.
 They may also be specified.
-With SAEM, it is reccomended to choose an init larger than the true values to facilitate exploration of the parameter space and avoid getting trapped in local optima early.
+With SAEM, it is recommended to choose an init larger than the true values to facilitate exploration of the parameter space and avoid getting trapped in local optima early.
 Currently LaplaceI fits with a PumasEMModel require Ω to be diagonal.

 Options for ensemblealg are EnsembleSerial() and EnsembleThreads() (the default).
 The fit will be parallel if ensemblealg == EnsembleThreads().
 SAEM imposes the additional requirement for threaded fits that either the rng used supports Future.randjump or that rng be a vector of rngs, one per thread.
 The default_rng() supports randjump().